How to get wine and beer delivered to your door

-Now that it's the weekend, you may find yourself running low on wine, beer, and spirits.
-Maybe it was all those virtual happy hours over Zoom that happened during the week.
-Or maybe you need to unwind from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage, but you just can't summon the energy to head to the store while wearing a homemade face mask.
-Alcohol delivery is looking pretty good.
+The weekend is over, and now you may find yourself running low on wine, beer, and spirits.
+Maybe it was all those virtual happy hours over Zoom that happened over the weekend.
+Or maybe you needed to unwind from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage, but you just couldn't summon up the energy to go to the store after donning a homemade face mask.
+Alcohol delivery is looking pretty good about now.

 You're not alone in this decision.
 Online alcohol sales skyrocketed by 243% over one week in the middle of March in the US, according to research from Nielsen.
-As quarantines, lockdowns and shelter-in-place orders limit shopping excursions, keep more people indoors, and all but shutter local restaurants and bars, many are turning to other means for keeping their favorite booze in stock.
+As lockdowns, quarantines and shelter-in-place orders keep more people indoors, limit shopping excursions, and all but shutter local restaurants and bars, many are turning to other means for keeping their favorite booze in stock.

 A number of national delivery services, wine club services and larger regional stores are still delivering alcohol during the pandemic.
 Some restaurants offering takeout and delivery also offer alcoholic drinks -- though some states require you to buy food, too.
 (It's considered safe to order food or alcohol from restaurants and stores, according to the Centers for Disease Control and Prevention, though you can follow certain precautions to keep yourself and your delivery driver healthy.)